Hot dog! NYC marks July 4 with eating contest, fireworks | Sports-Games

 Last year, though, there were no spectators allowed as Chestnut ate a then-record 75 hot dogs and buns.

 He said Sunday that hearing the fans again helped propel him to victory.
-“They kept pushing me.
-They didn't give up on me,” he said in an ESPN interview.
-“Even if I was uncomfortable, having everybody cheer me and push me, it made me feel good.”
-Landmarks around the state, from the World Trade Center's centerpiece tower to Niagara Falls, were to be lighted in red, white and blue to mark Independence Day. ''If the last 16 months has reaffirmed anything, it's how precious life is and how vital liberty is to our identity as New Yorkers and Americans,” Gov. Andrew Cuomo said in a statement.
+"They kept pushing me.
+They didn't give up on me," he said in an ESPN interview.
+"Even if I was uncomfortable, having everybody cheer me and push me, it made me feel good."
+Landmarks around the state, from the World Trade Center's centerpiece tower and the Empire State Building to Niagara Falls, were lit in red, white and blue to mark Independence Day. ''If the last 16 months has reaffirmed anything, it's how precious life is and how vital liberty is to our identity as New Yorkers and Americans," Gov. Andrew Cuomo said in a statement.

+Melanie Delcourt, meanwhile, celebrated her first Fourth of July since moving to the U.S. eight months ago from Paris.
+"It's just so beautiful," she said of the gatherings.
+"We'll remember this a long time."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)